visinpractice/visinpractice.github.io/_pages/program.md

 The VisInPractice 2020 program is dedicated to those interested in the **practical aspects of data visualization and visual analytics**.
 The focus is on how to solve real use cases, in contrast to the academic perspectives used in other [IEEE VIS](http://ieeevis.org) events.
 Unlike most other events at IEEE VIS, VisInPractice talks have no associated papers.

-VisInPractice 2020 will be **entirely virtual** in 2020.
-The event will be livestreamed via YouTube, and discussion platforms will be announced in the weeks leading up to the conference.
+**VisInPractice 2020** will take place **virtually** on Monday, October 26 at the **[VIS 2020 Conference](https://virtual.ieeevis.org/index.html)** between 10:00 and 15:30 MDT, where it will feature invited talks and a panel discussion with visualization practitioners.
+The [VisInPractice program](program.html) will be livestreamed on YouTube, and audience Q&A and discussion will take place on Discord (each session has dedicated channels, see below).

 **Click on a speaker to see their talk video and bio**: